jas023/SQL/README.md

 📂 SQL Databases Collection

-This repository contains multiple SQL database projects created for practice, learning, and query exploration.
+This repository contains multiple SQL databases and functional queries created for practice, learning, and query exploration.
 Each database is designed with unique table structures and queries to cover different real-world scenarios.
 <hr>
 <br>
 📑 Databases Included